Blog

 Limited research suggests it may offer hair health benefits, including:

 • Treating biotin-deficiency-related hair loss.
-If you’re highly deficient in biotin and also seeing signs of hair loss, addressing the deficiency might correct hair problems.
+If you’re deficient in biotin and also seeing signs of hair loss, addressing the deficiency might correct hair problems.

 • Managing brittle hair.
 People with extremely brittle or uncombable hair can sometimes see their hair become more manageable with biotin supplementation.

-See our blog on biotin versus keratin for hair loss for more insight.
+See our blog on for more insight.

 The Research: What Does Biotin Do for Hair?

-The study looked at the effects of a supplement containing biotin, a marine protein complex, zinc, and other ingredients.
+Another study published in the journal Dermatology Research and Practice that biotin supplements helped boost hair growth.
 A total of 60 women took part, with 30 taking the supplement and 30 getting a placebo.
 After 90 days, the supplement appeared to decrease hair loss and increase hair growth.

 The study was also funded by the company that makes the supplement used in the study.
 Though this doesn’t negate the findings, it is worth pointing out.